interlay/interbtc-spec/polkabtc-spec/docs/source/intro/architecture.rst

 In the proof-of-concept the Oracle is operated by a trusted third party to feed the current exchange rates into the system.

 .. note:: The exchange rate oracle implementation is not part of this specification.
 PolkaBTC simply expects a continuous input of exchange rate data and assumes the oracle operates correctly.
 .. .. todo:: Check with Web3 on how they plan to implement this.
-Probably, governance mechanism will provide this service, or intervene in case of failures.
+Probably, Governance Mechanism will provide this service, or intervene in case of failures.

 Treasury